ttu/ruuvitag-sensor/install_guide_pi.md

 ```
 Select Hostname and give your pi a name.

-You may want to select Localisation Options Set up language and regional settings(timezone) to match your location
+You may want to Select Localisation Options Set up language and regional settings(timezone) to match your location

 Select Interface Options